construction photo

 Use the AFO Siting Atlas as one tool to evaluate potential sites for environmental concerns.

 The AFO Siting Atlas was created because of requests from the livestock industry.
-It’s designed to help producers evaluate potential locations for livestock and poultry sites.
-Producers, consultants and DNR staff can quickly locate a potential site and determine if a new or expanding facility is likely to be located on alluvial soils or in karst terrain.
+It is designed to help producers evaluate potential locations for livestock and poultry sites.
+Producers, consultants and DNR staff can quickly locate a potential site and determine if a new or expanding facility is likely to be located in the one hundred year floodplain or in karst terrain.

 Use the instructions below for the AFO Siting Atlas.
 Go to the AFO Siting Atlas.